Gryphon: Scaling Hyperscale Multi-Tenant Gateways Beyond the Petabit-Era via DPU-Augmented Hierarchical Co-Offloading: Heterogeneous Pipeline

-Guided by our \textbf{Principles} discussed in Section 3, our design strategically maps different table types to the hardware components that are best suited for them.
-Given the scarcity of TCAM on DPUs but their abundant SRAM and DRAM, we place large-scale exact-match tables (e.g., for VM-destined traffic) on them.
-In contrast, Tofinos are equipped with TCAM, which is particularly well-suited for longest-prefix match (LPM).
+For a hyperscale cloud vendor, the datapath must support complex forwarding logic while adhering to strict hardware constraints.
+Instead of enumerating every corner case, we present a representative packet processing pipeline that illustrates the lifecycle of a typical VXLAN-encapsulated tenant packet across the heterogeneous \ourname{}'s architecture.

+\textbf{Hardware-guided task partition.} Our design strategically maps different table types and processing logic across heterogeneous hardware based on their respective strengths.
+Leveraging the DPU's abundant SRAM and DRAM to overcome Tofino's on-chip memory scarcity, we offload hyperscale exact-match tables --- most notably the VM-NC table --- to the DPU.
+Conversely, the Tofino ASIC retains LPM lookups, utilizing its on-chip TCAM for deterministic prefix-based forwarding.
+Moreover, complex functions such as encryption, fine-grained flow logging, and ZooRoute~\cite{DBLP:conf/sigcomm/SunWLZY0YQYJZCL25} are executed on the DPU to leverage its specialized hardware accelerators and more flexible programmable pipelines.
+Finally, for lookup misses or policies requiring complex multi-step decisions, the DPU falls back to the software slow path, where the DPDK runtime (running on ARM cores) executes complex processing.

 For protocol and control packets, DPU involvement is unnecessary.
 Allowing them to traverse the whole pipeline not only lengthens the processing path but also introduces potential risks to stability.
-To address this, we divert such traffic at the ingress pipe 3, bypassing the DPU and forwarding directly to the CPU.
-Prior to CPU handoff, essential protocol-specific handling (e.g., BGP processing) is performed at the ingress stage, ensuring correctness since certain BGP functions depend on table lookups.
-This selective diversion avoids unnecessary traversal of heterogeneous hardware, reduces latency, and guarantees that control-plane traffic follows the shortest and most stable path.
+To this end, we divert such traffic at ingress pipe~3 in Figure ~\ref{fig:DPUAS}, bypassing the DPU and delivering them directly to the CPU for control-plane processing as shown by the red path in Figure~\ref{fig:DPUAS}, ensuring that control-plane traffic follows the shortest and most stable path.

-\textbf{Table lookups in Tofino pipelines.} As illustrated in Figure~\ref{fig:Tofin}, Tofino executes packet processing as a sequence of table lookups.
-Incoming packets first look up a traffic classification table, which recognizes two categories of packets: VXLAN-encapsulated tenant traffic (identified by remote VTEP’s physical IP) and protocol/control packets.
-Tenant traffic passes through a tenant identification table that determines the policy routing table to look up.
-At this point, the system translates the VXLAN Network Identifier (VNI), a generic overlay identifier, into a policy routing identifier, which selects the appropriate virtual routing context.
-This translation is key to achieving resource isolation, since each tenant is associated with a dedicated policy routing table.

-After the tenant context is established, packets proceed to the policy routing table, which supports multiple routing instances as commonly deployed in public cloud environments.
-Within a single tenant (i.e., the same VNI), multiple subnets or security domains may coexist.
-Consequently, the inner virtual source IP address is used to select the appropriate routing instance.
-Packets then enter the routing table, which performs a lookup on the inner destination IP address to obtain either a nexthop index or an ECMP group index.
-ECMP selects a nexthop based on the five-tuple hash, providing load balancing across multiple equal-cost paths.
-Finally, the nexthop table provides the precise forwarding information, including the output port and encapsulation.